-Initially, the Database was merely meant to be an upto-date repository of national implementation measures required by the core IHL treaties.
-Over time. however, its scope and content gradually expanded to include measures relating to other international instruments considered relevant to the protection of people and objects affected conflict. by armed In addition, Advisory the Service found it necessary to include other national measures related to IHL.
+Initially, the Database was merely meant to be an up-to-date repository of national implementation measures required by the core IHL treaties.
+Over time, however, its scope and content gradually expanded to include measures relating to other international instruments considered relevant to the protection of people and objects The Database is designed to be a research resource for government officials, lawmakers, academics, and other interested parties.
+It is also intended to facilitate the exchange of information.

+affected by armed conflict.
+In addition, the Advisory Service found it necessary to include other national measures related to IHL.